qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **Environment**

-System environment variables can now be viewed and many configured in the **Environment** group (see figure_environment_variables_).
+System environment variables can now be viewed, and many configured, in the **Environment** group (see figure_environment_variables_).
 This is useful for platforms, such as Mac, where a GUI application does not necessarily inherit the user's shell environment.
-It's also useful for setting/viewing environment variables for the external tool sets controlled by the Processing toolbox, e.g.
-SAGA, GRASS; and, for turning on debugging output for specific sections of the source code.
+It's also useful for setting and viewing environment variables for the external tool sets controlled by the Processing toolbox (e.g., SAGA, GRASS), and for turning on debugging output for specific sections of the source code.

 * |checkbox| :guilabel:`Use custom variables (restart required - include separators)`.
   You can **[Add]** and **[Remove]** variables.
-Already defined environment variablea displayed in :guilabel:`Current environment variables` and it's possible to filter them, by activating
+Already-defined environment variables are displayed in :guilabel:`Current environment variables`, and it's possible to filter them by activating
   |checkbox| :guilabel:`Show only QGIS-specific variables`.

 .. _figure_environment_variables: